pichymango/Hackathon/README.md

 - *LocalStorage*: Stores user login/signup data locally for easy access.
 - *Map API*: Displays the live location of the user on a map.

-## How to run it

-2. Open the index.html file in your preferred browser to launch the app.

-> *Note*: Ensure you have an active internet connection to enable live location tracking features.

 ## Future Enhancements